Canadian Pacific 1293: Steamtown ownership

-In early 1964, No. 1293 was purchased by F. Nelson Blount, and it was moved to his Steamtown, U.S.A. collection in Bellows Falls, Vermont.
+In January 1964, No. 1293 was purchased by F. Nelson Blount, and it was moved to his Steamtown, U.S.A. collection in Bellows Falls, Vermont.
 Blount would also acquire fellow CP G5 Nos.
 1246 and 1278.
 In the fall of that year, No. 1293 was test ran on Steamtown’s trackage with some assistance from Rahway Valley 15.
-The Steamtown Foundation subsequently leased the locomotive to the Green Mountain Railroad, until 1973.
+The Steamtown Foundation subsequently leased the locomotive to the Green Mountain Railroad, until July 1973.

-In August 1976, No. 1293 pulled the Vermont Bicentennial Steam Expedition train on the Central Vermont mainline between Bellows Falls and Burlington, Vermont.
+In August 1976, No. 1293 was rebuilt and pulled the Vermont Bicentennial Steam Expedition train on the Central Vermont mainline between Bellows Falls and Burlington, Vermont.
 Leased by the state of Vermont for 80 mi excursions that were scheduled for the entire year, the G5d was proclaimed as "The Spirit of Ethan Allen".

 In 1980, No. 1293 was temporarily renumbered as No. 1881 and painted black with silver stripes, and it was leased to a Hollywood company for use in the filming of Terror Train (1980), a horror film starring Jamie Lee Curtis.
 After filming was completed, No. 1293 was repainted in black, gold, and tuscan red; a color scheme used by CP passenger locomotives in the 1930s.
 In February 1982, the headlights, handrails and cab roof of No. 1293 were damaged when the roof of a Steamtown storage building gave way to heavy snow.
 After some repairs were made to the locomotive, it operated multiple excursion trains throughout the 1983 season alongside Nos.
 1246 and 2317 to bid farewell to Steamtown's former home of Bellows Falls, before the entire collection would be moved to Scranton, Pennsylvania the following year.

 Although the Steamtown Special History Study reasoned that, since this type of locomotive had historically operated in New England, perhaps as far south as Boston, it qualified to be part of the federal government's collection, the Canadian native sat unused for 12 years following the move to Scranton.